 Cameron Strang oversees legendary record label Warner Bros.
-Records as well as WMG’s Music Publishing & Catalog Development division, which includes Warner/Chappell Music and Rhino Entertainment.
+Records as well as WMG’s Music Publishing arm, Warner/Chappell Music.
 Warner Bros.
 Records is one of the most successful recording companies in music history and home to some of the most influential and innovative artists of our time.
 Warner/Chappell Music is a global music publishing company and contains one of the world's greatest collections of musical compositions, ranging from well-known standards to new songs by emerging artists.
-Rhino Entertainment—which includes Rhino Records, WMG Custom Products, and WMG Film, Television & Commercial Licensing—looks after the development of Warner Music Group's vast recorded music catalog of extraordinary artists, and provides support and assistance to the company's frontline labels.

 Previously, Strang was the founder of Southside Independent Music Publishing, which was formed in 2004 and acquired by Warner/Chappell in 2010.
 Strang was also the founder of independent label, New West Records.